Last update: December 25, 2024

 Vitamin and mineral deficiencies

-Vitamins and minerals, such as B12, vitamin D3, and magnesium, play important roles in cognitive function.
+Vitamins and minerals, like B12, vitamin D3, and magnesium, play important roles in cognitive function.
 Supplements can help lessen deficiencies and support brain health.

 Herbal supplements for brain health